Cbonvieuxziz/PDI_ECL_2024/README.md

 To test the models, install the dependencies running

 ```
-$ python -m pip install -r requirements.txt
+$ python3 -m pip install -r requirements.txt
 ```

 and simply run the notebook in the corresponding directory.

 For the website, you must have node installed.
-Go into the 'web-app' directtory and run
+Go into the 'web-app' directory and run

 ```
 $ npm install